Best practices for building an effective security awareness program

 Reading Time: 6 minutes

-Here are nine best practices for building an effective security awareness program.
+Here are 10 best practices for building an effective security awareness program:

 1. Understand your starting point

-Resources like the SANS Security Awareness Maturity Model — which was developed through the coordinated efforts of over 200 awareness officers — help you identify how mature (or immature) your program is and where you can take it.
+Resources like the SANS Security Awareness Maturity Model – which was developed through the coordinated efforts of over 200 awareness officers – help you identify how mature (or immature) your program is and where you can take steps to the next level.

-Make it a company-wide program that includes buy-in from the top down, and secure enough funding for initial requirements and ongoing efforts.
+Make security awareness a company-wide program which includes buy-in from the top down, and secure enough funding for initial requirements and ongoing efforts.
+The best way to do this is to define your security goals and objectives, such as reduce phishing incidents or increasing your incident reporting.

 Incorporate security into your organization’s overall vision and mission.
 Let employees know what’s in it for them; they’ll be more invested if they understand awareness efforts extend beyond corporate security to protect against threats to their identity and livelihood.